You can never have too many houseplants.

-Our indoor plant shops in Tigard and Portland feature an abundance of common and collector houseplants for the avid indoor gardener, along with decorative pots, home décor, and plant-related gifts.
+Our indoor plant shop in Tigard features an abundance of common and collector houseplants for the avid indoor gardener, along with decorative pots, home décor, and plant-related gifts.
 Our garden center locations each carry a wonderful selection of indoor plants and products as well!
 Whether you’re a new plant parent or a houseplant connoisseur, stop by to nurture your green thumb, get expert houseplant advice, or just to say hello.

 Did You Know?
 We Ship Houseplants!